The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 HK$42,100 (local); HK$140,000 (non-local) (Subject to the University's annual review)

-The Bachelor of Music (Hons) in Creative Industries Programme will offer professional training in scoring and popular music performance for film, television, video games, and other visual media.
-The Programme will provide a new articulation path for students with two options in Scoring for Film, Television and Video Game and Popular Music Performance and Song-writing.
-Students will study and develop skills in scoring for film and television, video games and visual media, popular music performance, song-writing, and music technologies for media production.
+The Bachelor of Music (Hons) in Creative Industries Programme offers professional training and new articulation pathway for students with two options: Scoring for Film, Television and Video Games, and Popular Music Performance and Songwriting.
+Students are given opportunities to study and develop skills in the two areas which aim to nurture their skills, techniques, and creativity in music production for popular music, visual media, music technology, and media production.

 Graduates of this programme will be prepared for a wide range of career opportunities in the creative and entertainment industries, functioning as film and video games composers, songwriters, contemporary music performers, and music producers.

 For the Bachelor of Music in Creative Industries programme, applicants are required to submit the following materials:

 An official email notification regarding the submission details will be sent to the applicant's registered email in due course.
 Applicants without portfolio submission will not be further processed.
 For portfolio preparation, applicants are strongly advised to visit: http://mus.hkbu.edu.hk/BM.html